yalue/merged_fs/README.md

 Additional notes:

+ - Both underlying FS's must support the `ReadDirFile` interface when opening directories.
+Without this, we have no way for determining the contents of merged directories.

  - If a file with the same name is present in both `FS`s given to `NewMergedFS`, then the file in the first of the two always overrides the file with the same name in the second FS.